episode6/mockspresso/docs/GETTING_STARTED.md

   }
 }
 ```
-Custom special object makers can be added via [`Mockspresso.Builder.specialObjectMaker()`](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/special-object-maker.html)
+*Custom special object makers can be added via [`Mockspresso.Builder.specialObjectMaker()`](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/special-object-maker.html)*

 ## Test Resources

-We've shown how, with the junit rule, mockspresso can automatically perform annotation processing on your test class to contribute dependencies to the dependency graph, and build realObjects from it.
-If we want to perform the same annotation processing on arbitrary objects other than the test class, we can do that using the [`Mockspresso.Build.testResources(Object)` method](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/test-resources.html).
+We've shown how, with the junit rule, mockspresso can automatically perform annotation processing on your test class.
+If we want to perform the same annotation processing on arbitrary objects other than the test class, we can do that using the [`Mockspresso.Builder.testResources(Object)` method](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/test-resources.html).
 In addition to processing annotations for `@Dependency` `@RealObject` and `@Mock`, mockspresso will also find and execute methods annotated with junit's `@Before` and `@After` annotations (to avoid this, use [`Mockspresso.Build.testResourcesWithoutLifecycle()`](javadocs/mockspresso-api/mockspresso-api/com.episode6.hackit.mockspresso/-mockspresso/-builder/test-resources-without-lifecycle.html) instead).

 Example...
 ```kotlin